JoseBlancoSiles/dockerized-full-stack-react-node-app/README.md

 4. **Access the application**:
     Open your browser and go to `http://localhost`.

-## License
+## Architecture

-This project is licensed under the MIT License.
+Here is a basic architecture diagram of the application: